kondratyevd/supersonic-docker-compose/README.md

 # Lightweight SuperSONIC deployment with Docker Compose

 [SuperSONIC](https://github.com/fastmachinelearning/SuperSONIC) is a server infrastructure designed to implement GPU inference as-a-service in large scientific experiments.

-SuperSONIC was originally designed to be deployed on Kubernetes clusters, which made its adoption difficult for users with limited Kubernetes expertise and/or without access to a Kubernetes cluster.
+SuperSONIC was originally designed for deployment on Kubernetes clusters, which made its adoption difficult for users with limited Kubernetes expertise and/or without access to a Kubernetes cluster.

 This repository provides a lightweight implementation of the SuperSONIC architecture for a local deployment using [Docker Compose](https://docs.docker.com/compose/).
-Using the instructions given below, one can install start a SuperSONIC server with the [ParticleNet model](https://cms-ml.github.io/documentation/inference/particlenet.html) loaded, and run an example client workflow against it.
+Using the instructions given below, one can launch a SuperSONIC server with the [ParticleNet model](https://cms-ml.github.io/documentation/inference/particlenet.html) loaded, and run an example client workflow against it.

 ## Pre-requisites